polterguy/magic/README.md

 If the choices I have done in the magic.library is not adequate for your needs, you can also [download the latest magic.library](https://github.com/polterguy/magic.library/releases) codebase, and modify it according to your needs.
-The magic.library project is just a helper to automagically pull in all references to all modules in Magic, since Magic is extremely modularized in its architecture.
+The magic.library project is just a helper to automagically pull in all references to all modules in Magic, since Magic is extremely modularized in its architecture, and actually not one project, but in fact more than 20 different components.

 ## License